All Episodes

 Fine and dandy.

-All right, here's Obama, by the way.
+All right, here's Obama.

-I want you to hear this.
+By the way, I want you to hear this.

-And what does it do for the businesses that have been reluctant to hire, maybe in some circumstances because of the economy can't afford to hire.
+And what does it do for the businesses that have been reluctant to hire, maybe in some circumstances because of the economy, can't afford to hire?

-Two million people across the country would lose their unemployment benefits at the end of this month if we did not uh move forward on this tax agreement.
+Two million people across the country would lose their unemployment benefits at the end of this month if we did not move forward on this tax agreement.

 And economists say that not only is that good for those families, it's good for the entire economy.

-It's probably the biggest boost that we can give an economy because those folks are most likely to spend the money uh with businesses, and that gives them customers.
+It's probably the biggest boost that we can give an economy because those folks are most likely to spend the money with businesses, and that gives them customers.

 See through.

-I just wanted you to hear it, and I read it.
+I just wanted you to hear it.

-That's that's what's being held hostage here.
+That's what's being held hostage here.

-In order to make sure the rich get pummeled, jobless people will lose their unemployment benefits, middle class people will lose their income tax breaks.
+In order to make sure the rich get pummeled, jobless people will lose their unemployment benefits.

-Also the rich get pummeled.
+Also, the rich get pummeled.

 That's right.